Sachima

-Sachima (沙琪瑪 (Shāqímǎ)) is a sweet snack in Chinese cuisine made of fluffy strands of fried batter bound together with a stiff sugar syrup.
+Sachima (沙琪瑪 (Shāqímǎ, 沙琪玛)) is a sweet snack originating in Chinese cuisine made of fluffy strands of deep-fried batter bound together with a stiff sugar syrup.
 It originated in Manchuria and is now popular throughout China.
-It can also be found in Taiwan as well as overseas Chinese diasporas, most notably Malaysia and Singapore.
-Its decoration and flavor vary in different regional Chinese cuisines, but the appearance of all versions is essentially the same, somewhat similar to that of American Rice Krispies Treats.
+It can be found in Taiwan as well as in overseas Chinese communities, most notably in Malaysia and Singapore.
+Its decoration and flavor vary across different regional Chinese cuisines, but the appearance of all versions is essentially the same.
+Its appearance has been compared to that of a Rice Krispies Treat, although sachima is far older.

+Etymology

+Sachima comes from Manchu word sacima, which is in turn a modification of the word sacimbi, meaning cut; the affix -mbi was replaced with the affix -ma.

+History

+Historical documents show that sachima was popular in the Qing dynasty, in keeping with the preference for sweet, sticky, or wheat-based snacks favored by Manchu cuisine at the time.
+The spread of sachima across different regions of China can be viewed as part of the Manchu-Han cultural exchange facilitated by the Qing court.